xAiluros/docxtemplater-image-module-pwndoc/readme.md

 # Testing

 You can test that everything works fine using the command `mocha`.
-This will also create 3 docx files under the root directory that you can open to check if the docx are correct
+This will also create some docx files under the root directory that you can open to check if the generation was correct.